pavankomandur/PhoneValidation/README.md

     if the records are more than 5 pages, then it will show >> symbol to get next five pages( if we have the data).
 Otherwise     it will display page numbers dynamically depending upon the records.

  Backend Repo : https://github.com/pavankomandur/Phone

+ 7. phone_validation_demo.docx is added in which i have posted screen shots of the application and its usage (for ur reference)